wkumari/draft-wkumari-dhc-capport/README.md

    This technique has many shortcomings.
 It fails if the client is performing DNSSEC validation, is running their own resolver, is using a VPN, or already has the DNS information cached.
+Many applications also ignore the DNS TTL, and so may incorrectly cache the captive portal's IP address, requring a restart of the application.,

 2.2.
 HTTP Redirection